danielharrell/open-eyes-lect-2017-18/Open.md

 overcome it, as if we might someday see things from *no* point of view.
 See them, that is, as they truly are; as they are in themselves; as they are *outside* any point of view, no matter how encompassing.
-But the backdrop of this reflection would seem to be the recognition that a point of view is precisely what we can never escape.
-For how could we see at all, without a point of view?
+Yet how could we see at all, without a point of view?
 Or ever see beyond it, if seeing any distance requires it?
-And a large part of deeper philosophical reflection might well be reduced to this recognition.
-For what more, really, is contained in the self-knowledge of Socratic ignorance?
-Or the self-certainty of Cartesian doubt?
+And if the self in this sense can never be relinquished, or renounced, what is left but reconciliation?
+The self-knowledge of Socratic ignorance?
+The self-certainty of Cartesian doubt?
 The transcendental self of Kantian critique?
 Or the absolute self of Hegelian dialectic?
-It can start to seem as if there is nothing at the end of philosophical reflection but a self to embrace, since it can never be transcended.
+It can start to seem as if there is nothing at the end of philosophical reflection but a self to embrace, since it can never be escaped.
+We might even make philosophical reflection a matter of self-embrace from the start.
+Consider the way one philosopher does this:

+> "The world is my representation": this is a truth valid with reference to every living and knowing being, although man alone can bring it into reflective, abstract consciousness.
+If he really does so, philosophical discernment has dawned on him.
+It then becomes clear and certain to him that he does not know a sun and an earth, but only an eye that sees a sun, a hand that feels an earth;
+that the world around him is there only as representation, in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

+The book that builds on this passage is very long, indebted to the philosophy of Kant, and "non-program", as we like to say.
+But the passage itself can seem almost self-evident; as evident, at least, as the self which is to say as evident as the self, is written almost as if it were self-evident, t read in seminar, no Schopenhauer here offers a memorable description of what it means to be enclosed in openness.
+In openness, we again might say we see *through* our eyes to a whole world outside us, as if our eyes were transparent, and in that sense open.
+But this openness is also enclosed: for otherwise, we would never know the eyes we see through, we also *see* that we see, which means we see the eyes we see through, as if they opaque, and in that sense closed, bringing the world we see outside us inside us, and making it something given rather than gained, or what Schopenhauer calls *a representation*. ,

+as if

+philosophy began in :  chopenhauer does this, to begin a book thatn the memorable opening to his *World as Will and Representation*, in the famous We might even embrace the self at the start of philosophical reflection, It can even start to seem as if there is nothing at the start of philosophical reflection, Unless we embrace this self as the start of philosophical reflection, And it is even possible to embrace this self at the start of philosophical reflection,

 Nor do we need the arguments of philosophy to reach this conclusion.
 And other ways of reaching it, as they broaden